-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Understand the most basic in-depth fundamentals of cellular structure, components and their functions.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Understand basic in-depth fundamentals of cellular structure, components and their functions.
+Explain the importance of cell cycle in growth and development of an organism as well as the principles of the inheritance pattern of genes.
 CO 2 Recall the detailed events of one of the highly coordinated processes of the cell cycle, its role, regulation and checkpoints.
-CO 3 Explain the importance of cell cycle in growth and development of an organism.
-CO 4 Articulate the detailed mechanism involved in DNA replication, recombination and repair.
-CO 5 Appreciate the concepts of the central dogma of life from DNA to RNA to proteins which serve the whole purpose of molecular biology.
-CO 6 Explain the principles of the inheritance pattern of genes.
-CO 7 Understand the comparative aspects of genes right from knowing the microbial genetics to quantitative genetics to population genetics and also the gene mapping methods.
+CO 3 Employ gene mapping methods to find the distance between genes.
+CO 4 Compare the mechanisms involved in DNA replication, recombination and repair in prokaryotes and eukaryotes.
+CO 5 Appraise the concepts of the central dogma of life from DNA to RNA to proteins which serve the whole purpose of molecular biology.
+CO 6 Employ creative media in assignments to express the concepts learnt.